No products in the cart.

 Dollar Tree actually operate two business models.
 Buy in store, and you can get singles of anything for a dollar.
 Buying online, though, is different.
-When buying online, as long as you’re willing to buy in bulk volumes, every single item does cost just $1.
+When buying online, as long as you’re willing to buy in bulk volumes, every single item doesn’t cost just $1.
 By bulk, we’re not talking thousands, or even hundreds.
 In many cases, a dozen or two is all that you will be required to buy.
 You can’t, in most circumstances buy singles online.

 The same is true of the phone chargers and cables available at Dollar Tree.
 In store you can buy a single charger or cable for a dollar.
-Online, you buy a case of 24, and it will cost $24.
+Online, you buy a case of 24, and it will cost less than $24.
 These are the things you will see on eBay for 4 or 5 dollars.
 A cheap charger for the customer, an easy profit for the seller.
 But how good can anything be which has been made, packaged, shipped (probably from China), and sold for just $1?

 Put simply, you won’t see brands of chargers at Dollar Tree that are instantly recognizable.
 The standard brand is E-Circuit which, although you will see on the likes of Amazon, is actually a Dollar Tree brand.